Last Updated on April 20, 2023

 Pocket Pitbull is also called Miniature Pitbulls or Mini Pitbulls.

 Whatever you might prefer to call this breed, they are far from being pocket-sized as their name suggests.
-These hybrids are small to medium-sized dogs.
+These hybrids are small-sized dogs.

 They are simply named Miniature because they are smaller versions of their larger parent breed, the American Pit Bull Terrier (Pittie).

 If you want to have a Pit Bull but cannot care for a large dog, the Pocket Pitbull might just be the one for you.

 How are breeders able to create a Mini Pitbull?

 A mini Pit Bull is a designer dog or a crossbreed between a Patterdale Terrier and an American Pit Bull Terrier.

 A Patterdale Terrier is a small dog that weighs about 11 to 13 pounds (5 to 6 kg) and measures 9 inches to 15 inches (25 to 40 cm) in height while an American Pit Bull Terrier is a large breed that weighs 35 to 60 pounds (15 to 17 kg) and measures 18 to 21 inches (45 to 53 cm) in height.

 This video will give you an idea of how big a Pocket Pitbull pup is: